wonsunahn/CS1622_Fall2024/projects/3/README.md

 You will import the code that you wrote for Project 2 to complete lex.l, grammar.y, and to a large extent, table.cpp.

-You have a few snippents of code you have to write anew for table.cpp and also proj3.cpp, but the bulk of the effort in this project will be spent on semantic.cpp, the file that implements the semantic analysis stage by traversing the syntax tree created by the parser.
+You have a few snippets of code you have to write anew for table.cpp and also proj3.cpp, but the bulk of the effort in this project will be spent on semantic.cpp, the file that implements the semantic analysis stage by traversing the syntax tree created by the parser.